CrazyForks/wukong-survivors/README.md

 - Temporary progression: Level up during runs to gain power
 - Permanent progression: Spend gold on lasting upgrades between runs
 - Unlock new characters and weapons by completing chapters

-### 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### 🙏 Acknowledgments